Lysong-Seang/voting_system/Project1/ReadMe.md

 ## Downloading
 Download the files from https://github.umn.edu/umn-csci-5801-01-S24/repo-Team16/tree/main/Project1 and save it to your local machine.
 Here are the following folders and files:
 - **./src**: This folder holds all of the program files.
+All files that have a "Test" in the beginning are test files.
 - **./testing**: This folder holds the test logs and all of the test files.
-Any files with a .java extension are the JUnit testing and manual testing files for the program files in "src".
 - **./documentation**: This folder holds all of the documentation documents.
 - **ReadMe.md**: This file provides the instructions to use the software.
 - **buglist.pdf**: This file documents the bugs and issues found during testing.